Kampfkarren/selene/docs/src/cli/installation.md

 cargo install selene
 ```

-(Note: Currently, the above method will give you an outdated selene, as the selene crate on Cargo is not yet maintained.)

 **If you want the most up to date version of selene**
 ```
 cargo install --branch main --git https://github.com/Kampfkarren/selene selene